 Skip to nav Skip to content

-Non-Hodgkin lymphoma is a group of cancers that affect the lymphatic system.
-The two main types are B-cell lymphoma (most common), which originates in certain white blood cells known as B lymphocytes, and T-cell lymphoma, which originates in certain white blood cells known as T lymphocytes.
-Although the various types and subtypes of non-Hodgkin lymphoma share many characteristics, they differ in several key ways, including their molecular features and growth patterns, their impact on the body and how they respond to treatment.
+The term “non-Hodgkin lymphoma” refers to a group of cancers that affect infection-fighting white blood cells (lymphocytes) in the immune system.
+The two main types are B-cell lymphoma and T-cell lymphoma.
+Although the various types and subtypes of NHL share many characteristics, they differ in several key ways, including their molecular features and growth patterns, their impact on the body and how they respond to treatment.

 The treatments that we offer can put a patient in long-term remission and science is accelerating.

-In addition to swollen lymph nodes, non-Hodgkin lymphoma can cause other symptoms, such as:
+In addition to swollen lymph nodes, NHL may cause other symptoms that can be seen or felt.

 Benefit from world-class care at Moffitt Cancer Center

-It is always important to discuss non-Hodgkin lymphoma symptoms with a physician who can provide an accurate diagnosis and appropriate treatment.
-The multispecialty team in Moffitt’s renowned Malignant Hematology Program focuses exclusively on diagnosing and treating all types of lymphoma, including non-Hodgkin lymphoma.
+Non-Hodgkin lymphoma can be challenging to detect because its early symptoms are often subtle and easily missed.
+Therefore, it is important to promptly discuss any unusual changes with a physician who can provide an accurate diagnosis and appropriate treatment.
+The multispecialty team in Moffitt’s renowned Malignant Hematology Program focuses exclusively on diagnosing and treating NHL and other blood cancers.
 We develop a tailored treatment plan for each patient, overseeing all aspects of their care in a single location.

 As the only National Cancer Institute-recognized Comprehensive Cancer Center based in Florida, Moffitt is nationally known for its groundbreaking research.
 Through our robust clinical trials program, we offer our patients early access to leading-edge lymphoma treatments before those options are made available in other settings.